webplatform/docs/html/attributes/srcset/index.md

 {{Markup_Attribute
 |Applies_to=dom/HTMLImageElement
 |Property_applies_to=dom/HTMLImageElement
-|Content=An attribute of the [[html/elements/img|image element]] element, '''srcset''' provides webpages the ability to inform the browser on size and pixel density information about the image before it begins the prefetch process.
+|Content=As attribute of the [[html/elements/img|image element]] element, '''srcset''' provides webpages the ability to inform the browser on size and pixel density information about the image before it begins the prefetch process.

 '''srcset''' submits the preferred size of the image with the corresponding viewport '''[[html/attributes/sizes|sizes]]''' informing the browser the best image to use for the best viewport.
-Alternatively you can also omit the '''[[html/attributes/sizes|sizes]]''' attribute and just use the '''srcset''' attribute to target images for specific device pixel ratios .
+Alternatively you can also omit the '''[[html/attributes/sizes|sizes]]''' attribute and just use the '''srcset''' attribute to target images for specific device pixel ratios.

 Targeting images based on device pixel ratio only can be accomplished by using the <code>x</code> descriptor.